HDFGroup/vol-rest/README.md

 CMake
 -----

+    TODO: building with CMake

 ### II.B.iii.a.
 Options for `configure`

 When building the REST VOL plugin manually using Autotools, the following options are available to `configure`.

-The options in the supplied build script are mapped to the corresponding options here:
+The options in the supplied Autotools build script are mapped to the corresponding options here:

     -h, --help      Prints out a help message indicating script usage and available options.